nabla-ml/nabla/docs/api/utils/device.md

 **Source**: `nabla.utils.max_interop`

-## Description

 Get a device instance based on the provided device name.

 Args:
     device_name: Name of the device (e.g., "cpu", "cuda", "mps")

-## Returns
+Returns:
     An instance of the corresponding Device class.